szabgab/perlmaven.com/sites/en/pages/getting-started-with-perl-dancer-on-digital-ocean.md

 ```

-<b>aptitude safe-upgrade</b> will first list the packages that need to be upgraded and ask:
+**aptitude safe-upgrade** will first list the packages that need to be upgraded and ask:
-<b>Do you want to continue?
-[Y/n/?]</b>.
+**Do you want to continue?
+[Y/n/?]**.
 If we press ENTER it will download these packages
 and install them on the system.